THE TRANSITION FROM A SOUL TO A LIFE-GIVING SPIRIT, PART TWO

 Notice how the writer of the Book of Hebrews shows us that our land of promise, our Canaan, our goal, is the rest of God:

 For if Joshua had given them rest, God would not have spoken later about another day.
-There remains, then, a Sabbath-rest for the people of God; for anyone who enters God's rest also rests from their works, just as God did from his.
-Let us, therefore, make every effort to enter that rest, so that no one will perish by following their example of disobedience.
+There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from his own work, just as God did from his.
+Let us, therefore, make every effort to enter that rest, so that no one will fail by following their example of disobedience.
 (Hebrews 4:8-12)

 There shall come a day in the future when the true Christians leave the babylonish structures, and the Glory of God shall rest upon them.
 Then the world will know that God has sent Christ and loves the members of the Royal Priesthood as He loves Jesus Christ.

 Every individual, young and old, must at this time look continually to the Lord Jesus and obey Him implicitly.
 He is ready to lead us across Jordan, so to speak, and into the rest of God, our inheritance, that which is perfect.

 We now are positioned on the East bank of the Jordan, ready to cross the river and begin to fight for our inheritance.

 Canaan symbolizes the rest of God, that which the Apostle Paul was striving to enter fully.

 “Death to self” is not a “nice church saying.”
 It is an experience as real as being born again, or speaking in tongues.
 Let us now consider what God’s saints have remarked about death to self:

 Why is my pain unending and my wound grievous and incurable?
 You are to me like a deceptive brook, like a spring that fails.
 (Jeremiah 15:18)